atteneder/glTFast/Documentation~/glTFast.md

 - Linux
 - Universal Windows Platform

 It is planned to become feature complete.
-Most notable missing features are:

-- No animations
-- No morph targets
-- Unity's built-in render pipeline only (URP and HDRP are planned)

 See the [list of features/extensions](./features.md) for details and limitations.

 ## Usage